mazon1/Web-Scraping/index.md

 #len(ims)

-2. You can install the Bing Image Downloader.
+# 2. You can install the Bing Image Downloader.
 I chose this option because it was a lot easier to deal with than searching for API keys.
 Note that the setback is that the data may not be as recent as a live search - but since the data i required for this project was mostly historical - this was not an issue.

 pip install bing-image-downloader
 from bing_image_downloader import downloader

-#forced limit to 150 images
+# forced limit to 150 images

 for q in ["dockers campaign", "dockers", "holiday"]:

   downloader.download(q, limit=150, output_dir='dockers', adult_filter_off=True, force_replace=False, timeout=5)

-#To view an Image from the results, copy a link from the search results above
+# To view an Image from the results, copy a link from the search results above

 ims = ['https://howtobearedhead.com/wp-content/uploads/2014/12/how_to_be_A-redhead_kids_christmas.jpg']